alexcbensen/BetterNow/README.md

 ## Features

 ### Grid View Mode
-Toggle a grid layout for multi-person broadcasts, allowing you to see all participants equally in a 2x2 grid instead of one main video with a smaller guest feed.
+Watch multi-person broadcasts in a clean 2x2 grid layout.
+See all participants equally instead of one main video with a tiny guest feed.
+Perfect for group streams and collaborations.
+Screenshare broadcasts display with a picture-in-picture camera overlay.

 ### Auto Chest Drop
-Automatically open your treasure chest when it reaches a set like threshold while broadcasting.
-Features a clean UI that matches YouNow's native style.
+Never miss a chest drop again!
+Set a like threshold and your treasure chest will automatically open when reached.
+Features a sleek UI that matches YouNow's native design.
+Supports K and M suffixes (type "500K" or "1M" for quick entry).

-**Note:** There is currently a bug where this feature only works on non-partnered accounts.
+### Individual Volume Controls
+Adjust volume for each participant independently in multi-guest broadcasts.

+### Sticky Header
+Toggle the header bar to stay fixed at the top of the page as you scroll.

 ## Installation